 The story of sunglasses

-You should never leave home without your sunglasses — they help protect your eyes and can make you look cool.
-Yes, sunglasses are a huge part of our culture, but did you ever stop to think about how long they’ve been around and how they’ve evolved?
+Sunglasses help protect your eyes and provide a style some consider cool.
+While sunglasses are a huge part of our culture, many people may never stop to think about how long they’ve been around or how they evolved.

 Believe it or not, the earliest sunglasses were actually worn in prehistoric times, and they’ve come a long, long way since.
-Read on to learn more about the history and evolution of sunglasses, our favorite fashionable and functional accessory.
+Read on to learn more about the history and evolution of sunglasses, a fashionable and functional accessory.

 Sunglasses: The early days

-Based on artifacts that have been discovered, it appears that sunglasses date back to the Inuit, who fashioned goggles that could protect their eyes from the glare and discomfort of snow blindness.
+Based on artifacts that have been discovered, sunglasses may date back to the Inuit, who fashioned goggles that could protect their eyes from the glare and discomfort of snow blindness.

 These snow goggles shielded the eyes with only narrow slits in the front.
 Inuit people also rubbed them with soot to further combat the sun’s glare reflecting off the snow.